Integrating Empirical Biography with Theoretical Framework Development

 VI.
 Implementation Theory

-6.1 Basic Principles of Self-OS Design
+6.1 Proposed Principles of Self-OS Design

-【Design Principle 2】Principle of Measurability
+【Design Principle 2】Principle of Measurability (Hypothesis)

-【Design Principle 3】Principle of Phased Implementation
+【Design Principle 3】Principle of Phased Implementation (Hypothesis)

-【Design Principle 4】Principle of Update Mechanisms
+【Design Principle 4】Principle of Update Mechanisms (Hypothesis)

-6.2 Implementation Process Model
+6.2 Proposed Implementation Process Model

 【Four-Phase Implementation Model】

-Each phase executes iteratively, realizing system-wide evolution.
+Each phase would execute iteratively, realizing system-wide evolution.

 VII.
 Limitations and Future Research Directions